Crosby, Ovechkin bring out best in each other

 And it's that singular drive that makes each of them great.
 Both players have evolved since they debuted during the 2005-06 season and started going toe-to-toe, motivated by the internal fire that makes each one a generational player.

 Crosby is still constantly focused on rounding out his game.
-He's relentless in his preparation, always working to hone each skill his toolbox to get incrementally better.
+He's relentless in his preparation, always working to hone each skill in his toolbox to get incrementally better.
 He's never complacent.
-That's why he has remained the best player in the world, even as the league is flooded with young, star players ready to steal his crown.
+That's why he has remained the best player in the world, even as the league is flooded with young star players ready to steal his crown.

-"He's done it year after year, and he's found ways to manufacture goals," said Maple Leafs defenseman and former Capital Connor Carrick of Crosby.
+"He's done it year after year, and he's found ways to manufacture goals," said Toronto Maple Leafs defenseman and former Capital Connor Carrick of Crosby.

 Carrick shared the thought process behind Crosby's constant tinkering.